-- 7.1 Online safety is a safeguarding issue not an ICT issue.
-The purpose of Internet use in our school/setting/college is to help raise educational standards, promote pupil achievement, and support the professional work of staff as well as enhance our management information and business administration. - 7.2 The Internet is an essential element in 21st century life for education, business and social interaction and we have a duty to provide children with quality access to it as part of their learning experience. - 7.4 We will ensure that appropriate filtering methods (without 'over-blocking') are in place to ensure that pupils are safe from all types of inappropriate and unacceptable materials, including terrorist and extremist material.
+- 7.1 Online safety is a safeguarding issue and we understand that children must be safeguarded from potentially harmful and inappropriate online material.
+Our whole school/college approach empowers us to protect and educate pupils/students and staff in their use of technology and establishes mechanisms to identify, intervene in and escalate any concerns where appropriate.
+The purpose of Internet use in our school/setting/college is to help raise educational standards, promote pupil achievement, and support the professional work of staff as well as enhance our management information and business administration. - 7.2 The checklist to ensure compliance with Filtering and Monitoring standards is included as Appendix B - 7.3 We consider the 4C areas of risk to inform our online safety policy and ensure this is a running and interrelated theme when developing other relevant policies and procedures. - 7.4 The Internet is an essential element in 21st century life for education, business and social interaction and we have a duty to provide children with quality access to it as part of their learning experience. - 7.5 Our policy on the use of children's personal mobile phones and smart technology is clearly outlined in our acceptable use policy but in summary, we only allow year 6 to bring phones to school and these must be stored in the office and turned off, pupils must not have smart watches linked to the internet in school time.
+If there are any times that pupils do not follow this procedure parents will be called into school. - 7.6 We will ensure that appropriate filtering methods (without 'over-blocking') are in place to ensure that pupils are safe from all types of inappropriate and unacceptable materials, including terrorist and extremist material.
+At St Paul's we use Smoothwall to filter our use and alerts are sent directly to the headteacher (DSL), computing lead and MGL support.
+These are investigated and appropriate action taken.
+Staff are trained on policy and procedures using acceptable use policy and e- safety policy.
+This is on an annual basis. - 7.7 We use an appropriate level of security protection in order to safeguard our systems, staff and learners from evolving cyber-crime technologies and periodically review its effectiveness. - 7.8 We will encourage children to use Social Media safely, including opportunities for them to think and discuss the issues and to check their sources of information.
+We will keep abreast of new developments that may potentially harm our children.

-- 7.5 We will encourage children to use Social Media safely, including opportunities for them to think and discuss the issues and to check their sources of information. - 7.6 We will ensure that children do not misuse their devices whilst in school. - 7.7 We have separate acceptable use policies (AUPs) for both staff and children.
-This covers the use of all technologies and platforms used, both on and offsite. - 7.8 We follow the MSP guidelines 'Safeguarding online guidelines for minimum standards' and the advice on the UK Safer Internet Website. - 7.9 We work with parents to promote good practice in keeping children safe online, including to support their children learning at home - 7.10 We ensure that all staff adhere to safe and responsible online behaviours when providing home learning and communicating with families.
+- 7.9 We have separate acceptable use policies (AUPs) for both staff and children.
+This covers the use of all technologies and platforms used, both on and offsite.
+This is shared at the annual start of year meeting and staff would also use the code of conduct to update themselves on expected behavior. - 7.10 We will complete online safety audits as appropriate to our needs and know where to access recommended models. - 7.11 We work with parents to promote good practice in keeping children safe online, including to support their children learning at home.
+Parents are offered advice on our website and in workshops. - 7.12 We ensure that all staff adhere to safe and responsible online behaviours when providing home learning and communicating with families. - 7.13 As technology, and the risks and harms associated with it, evolve and change rapidly, we will carry out an annual review of our approach to online safety supported by an annual risk assessment that considers and reflects the risks our children face.
+(KCSiE Part 2, 135-148)